mayur2810/sope/sope-etl/README.md

 The YAML Transformer reads a yaml file and executes the transformations defined in the file.
 You will find the transformer useful for creating simple or medium complexity transformation pipelines by using a external YAML file, instead of writing scala/java files.
 The transformer supports following useful features:
 - Simple: Simple and easy to use constructs with support for SQL.
-- Optimizations: Auto persists and pre-sorts persisted data.
+- Optimizations: Auto persists and pre-partitions persisted data for join optimization.
 - Template support: Create reusable yaml templates (Call yaml within yaml with support for substitutions).
 - Custom Transformations/UDF support: Call custom transformations/udfs written in Scala/Java.
 - Testing mode:  Enable testing mode to test transformations on sample set of data.